tenzir/.github/contributing.md

 ### Web Development

-- All web-based projects in the Tenzir organization define stylecheckers and linters in their respective configuration files, so they are automatically applied.
+- All web-based projects in the Tenzir organization define style checkers and linters in their respective configuration files, so they are automatically applied.